 Sutter Roseville Medical Center is the only healthcare facility in Placer County to provide emergency services to the community.
 By 2019, it was already clear that the facility needed more space to provide high level care to its patients.
 The facility decided to add a new three-story building to augment its existing emergency department, but that construction project would mean significant logistical coordination.

-Sutter contacted Unisources Solutions in early 2020, in need of a strategic services partner to coordinate the purchase, delivery, assembly, and storage furniture and medical equipment that was destined for their expanding emergency services department.
+Sutter contacted Unisource Solutions’ healthcare environments team in early 2020, in need of a strategic services partner to coordinate the purchase, delivery, assembly, and storage furniture and medical equipment that was destined for their expanding emergency services department.